Artist Statement

 I begin each painting by clearing the studio physically and energetically.
 Next, I unroll raw canvas on the floor, prostrate to the field of possibility.
 This is the soul-level of the work, with the blank canvas vital and powerful like a demiurge.
 From this space of clarity and silence, I wait for an impulse–a color or compositional element–to emerge.

-The next stage involves responding to impulse by pouring and spreading acrylic washes across the surface, moving dynamically to remain instinctive.
+The next stage involves responding to that impulse by pouring and spreading acrylic wash across the surface, moving dynamically to remain instinctive.
 This is the heart of the process and determines the compositional thrust of each piece.
 The acrylic washes stabilize the raw canvas and reflect the impulsive, emotional aspects of the self.

 Biography